w9jds/w9jds.github.io/_posts/2015-2-8-create_material_design_navigation_drawer.md

 ### Replacing the ActionBar

 Lets start off with how to get the drawer out from under the action bar.
 By default when you add a drawer to your application it will appear under your action bar.
 To rectify this, you need to use a toolbar instead of the default `ActionBar`.
 When you added `windowActionBar` to your theme, you where actually turning that actionbar off.
-To get back that actionBar we need to change the activity to `ActionBarActivity`.
+To get back that actionBar we need to change the activity to `AppCompatActivity`.

 {% highlight java %}

-public class MainActivity extends ActionBarActivity {
+public class MainActivity extends AppCompatActivity {
     @Override
     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);